Teenage Drinking – How to talk to children about alcohol.

 You are the key to curbing your teenagers’ harmful and potentially dangerous drinking habits, according to the chief medical officer.

-Launching a five-point plan for parents to tackle teenage drinking, Sir Liam Donaldson, warned that no child aged under 15 should be drinking at all, and any child aged 15 to 17, if drinking, should be doing so infrequently and under the supervision of a parent or carer.
+Launching a five-point plan for parents to tackle teenage drinking, The Chief Medical Officer warned that no child aged under 15 should be drinking at all, and any child aged 15 to 17, if drinking, should be doing so infrequently and under the supervision of a parent or carer.

 Donaldson advised parents to intervene to control their children’s drinking.
 “Parents who turn a blind eye or condone children who go out into the park and slump into bed drunk at 3 o’clock in the morning are far more likely to have children who grow up to be problem drinkers,” he said.

-The children’s secretary, Ed Balls, together with the health secretary, Alan Johnson, said at the launch that parents had told them they did not want a change in the law on buying or drinking alcohol, but instead wanted to know what was safe and what was wise.
+The Children’s Secretary, together with the Health Secretary, said at the launch that parents had told them they did not want a change in the law on buying or drinking alcohol, but instead wanted to know what was safe and what was wise.

 There was wide acceptance among parents that the scale of drinking by children and adolescents was a problem, they said.